7h3rAm/svachal/readme.md

 [![License: CC BY-SA 4.0](https://raw.githubusercontent.com/7h3rAm/7h3rAm.github.io/master/static/files/ccbysa4.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 This is an automation framework for machine writeups.
 It defines a YAML based writeup template that can be used while working on a machine.
 Once the writeup is complete, the YAML writeup file can be used to render a `.md` and `.pdf` report alongwith stats and summary for all completed writeups.
-It works in conjuction with [machinescli](https://github.com/7h3rAm/machinescli) project, so all machine metadata is natively accessible during writeup process:
+It works in conjuction with [machinescli](https://github.com/7h3rAm/machinescli) project, so all machine metadata is natively accessible:

 ## Usage
 ![Usage](svachal01.png)